soulim/homepage/content/blog/lgtm.md

 If you don't know *LGTM* is an initialism of "looks good to me".

-A few days ago, while going through my Twitter timeline, I spotted one tweet that turned on the bulb above my head.
+A few days ago, while going through my Twitter timeline, I spotted [one tweet](https://twitter.com/d_jones/status/992146407128686592) that turned on the bulb above my head.
 I was instantly inspired! :bulb:

 <!--more-->

-There is the tweet:

-{{< tweet 992146407128686592 >}}

 I was inspired to create [a Chrome extension that prints stamps on GitHub pull request overview pages](https://chrome.google.com/webstore/detail/lgtm-looks-good-to-me/mbiaidjlljbijjfbeekcocinpfamgkcl).
 The problem didn't look very complex even if I had no idea how to write an extension.